-… So I decided to leave everything and start again…
+I decided to leave everything behind and start over.

-One week later, I boarded Karaka as crew and burned my return ticket.
+One week later, I boarded Karaka, and my life completely changed.

-I live to the rhythm of nature and the seasons, the rhythm of the sun, even if sometimes the cat wakes me up too early (grrr).
+I live at the rhythm of nature and the seasons, and of the sun.

-We are far from the media, supermarkets, over-consumption and city stress.
+We are far from the media, supermarkets, overconsumption, and stress of the cities.